oliviabrcan/digital-writing-folio/exercises.md

 - What particular aspects of code-based writing and E-Lit might inform your practice from here on?
 Perhaps you will take an aspect of E-Lit into an analogue space?
 Perhaps you will never go near code ever again!

 I don't think I want to work on Twine or any other digital writing platform professionally, but maybe I would play around with it for fun or in my free time.
 In saying that, I prefer analogue writing a lot more compared to digital writing, maybe becuase it's easier, or maybe becuase it's just what I'm used to and a lot more accessible and popular with readers.

+## Refelction - (14/05/25)

+- What has inspired your final project?

+The ability for reader interaction has been a big influence on what I wanted and gradually planned for my final piece.
+I didn't always understand the scope of interactive fiction and just how much work it takes to have, for example, choices that lead to different plot lines.
+It sounds easy when you say it, but it's not only the coding which takes a lot of work, but having to write each new storyline is a lot.
+The ELC piece I presented on for assignment one really opened my eyes to the realistic possibilities of interactive fiction, and how you can provide readers with choices, while following a singualr plotline (without branches).

+- What knowledge from this studio are you using to create this final project?

+As I said, other peoples digital pieces have been very inspiring and it's been great to see what might be achievable for me through Twine.
+Everything I've been taught in class has been helpful because I didn't have any prior knowledge.
+Having step by step instructions on how to do different things on Twine has been helpful and I'm taking all of that information with me as I work on my final project.